Bourdon Effect, Restrained and Unrestrained Pipes

 Sh – Hoop Stress in the Pipe

-According to Hooke's law the axial deformation of the pipe under axial stress is:
+According to Hooke's law, axial deformation under axial stress:

 Pipe shortening due to internal pressure:

-Some codes use following strength criterion for unrestrained pipe:
+Some codes use this strength criterion for unrestrained pipe:

-If we add here bending stress M/Z and axial stress N/A from loads other than pressure, we get
+Including bending stress M/Z and axial stress N/A from other loads:

 Sallow - Allowable stress

-Thermal expansion has no effect on unrestrained piping systems, i.e. this equation usually used for sustained and occasional stress check in piping systems from pressure, weight and other force-based loads.
+Thermal expansion does not affect unrestrained piping systems.
+This equation typically checks sustained and occasional stresses from pressure, weight, and other force-based loads.

 Bourdon Effect in Restrained Pipes

-For a restrained pipe with two anchors on both ends, thermal and pressure expansion should be zero
+For restrained pipe with anchors at both ends, thermal and pressure expansion must be zero:

-The axial force required to compress the pipe back to its original length can be calculated from this equation:
+The axial force needed to compress the pipe to its original length:

-If we add here bending stress M/Z and axial stress N/A from loads other than pressure, we get
+Including bending stress M/Z and axial stress N/A from other loads:

-If we want also consider torsion and hoop stress, we should use the equivalent stress equations like described for unrestraint pipes.
+For torsion and hoop stress, use equivalent stress equations as for unrestrained pipes.

 Partially Restrained Pipe

-The strength criteria for partially restrained pipes should be from sustained primary loads:
+Strength criteria for partially restrained pipes from sustained primary loads:

-Unrestrained and fully restrained pipe conditions can be easily calculated manually, but third condition require using of pipe stress analysis software, because spring stiffness k depends on connected pipes.
+Unrestrained and fully restrained conditions can be calculated manually.
+Partially restrained conditions require pipe stress analysis software due to spring stiffness dependency on connected pipes.

 "True" and "Effective" Axial Force Phenomena

-The "Support Load, R" equations from the table above also called in the literature as an "Effective Axial Force".
-And "Axial Force, N" called as the "True Axial Force".
+"Support Load, R" is called "Effective Axial Force".
+"Axial Force, N" is called "True Axial Force".

-Not the true axial force "N".
-The additional "cap pressure" force generate the distributed load "S".
-Also this phenomena can be explained by the fact, the in the deflected form the outer pipe wall length is longer than the internal wall length, hence the total pressure force on the outer surface is greater by "S" value.
+Not true axial force "N".
+Additional "cap pressure" force generates distributed load "S".
+In deflected form, the outer pipe wall is longer than the inner wall, creating greater total pressure force on the outer surface by "S".

 Bourdon Effect Modeling in PASS/START-PROF

-PASS/START-PROF software considers pressure Bourdon effect in arbitrary piping model.
-START-PROF model the pressure loads consist of two parts.
+PASS/START-PROF models Bourdon effect in any piping system.
+Pressure loads consist of two components.

-Bourdon effect makes a significant contribution to the support loads, displacements, and stresses for
+Bourdon effect significantly impacts support loads, displacements, and stresses for:

 Bourdon Effect Modeling in Expansion Joints

-Internal pressure creates unbalanced forces acting on caps and convolutions of bellows (a), causing stretch in unrestrained pipelines (b).
-If the piping is restrained between supports, it cannot expand and passes thrust force onto supports (c).
+Internal pressure creates unbalanced forces on bellows end caps and convolutions (a), causing stretch in unrestrained pipelines (b).
+In restrained piping between supports, thrust force transfers to supports (c).

 Fig. 3.
-Thrust force passed onto supports in pipelines with axial expansion joints
+Thrust force on supports in pipelines with axial expansion joints

-Thrust force passed onto supports in a straight pipe ("cap pressure") is equal to
+Thrust force on supports in straight pipe ("cap pressure"):

-Thrust force passed onto supports in a not pressure balanced axial expansion joint is equal to
+Thrust force on supports in non-pressure balanced axial expansion joint:

-Thrust force passed onto supports in a pressure balanced axial expansion joint is equal to 0
+Thrust force on supports in pressure balanced axial expansion joint: 0

-a - Thrust force in piping with axial expansion joint, b - START-PROF model,
+a - Thrust force in piping with axial expansion joint

-c - Thrust force from expansion joint acts on anchors
+c - Thrust force from expansion joint on anchors

 Rotation Effect in Bends

-To model Bourdon effect, bending moments Mэ acting in the bend plane are automatically applied to bends.
-Their value is calculated based on formulas deduced according to [1] and [2]:
+To model Bourdon effect, bending moments Me in the bend plane are automatically applied.
+Calculated using formulas from [1] and [2]:

-Kэ - factor describing the effect of cross-section ellipticity on bend axis skewing,
+Ke - Factor for cross-section ellipticity effect on bend axis skewing

 References